Scheduled MonumentsEnglandLyncheted ridge and furrow N of Shenington

 What is Lyncheted ridge and furrow N of Shenington?

-Lyncheted ridge and furrow north of Shenington is a medieval field system preserving evidence of agricultural practices from the medieval period.
+Lyncheted ridge and furrow north of Shenington is a medieval arable field system preserved as earthworks in the Oxfordshire landscape.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006328.

 Who is responsible for protecting Lyncheted ridge and furrow N of Shenington?